Skip to main content

 • We’re much less sensitive to changes in bright regions

-Why gamma correction is nonlinear
+Why gamma correction is non-linear

 If brightness were mapped linearly: